josiah-chua/Default-Prediction/README.md

 To utilize the model for predictions, a sample.py file is provided. a POST can be made using the python library requests to the local server taking in the data as json format.

-The keys for the dictionary containing the data are the feature names and the values is a lists of values in that feature column, allowing for the prediction of multiple predictions
+The keys for the dictionary containing the data are the feature names and the values are a lists of values in that feature column, allowing for the prediction of multiple predictions

 The POST methord will either return a dictionary with the predictions, or an error code if the input in not formatted correctly.